-The lakes and streams of the park are well stocked with game fish, including cutthroat, rainbow, Dolly Varden, Kamloops, and eastern brook trout.
-The Medicine-Maligne Lake system has a world-wide reputation for the fighting qualities and abundance of its speckled trout.
-The Amethyst Lakes in Tonquin Valley, Jacques, Pyramid, Patricia, Caledonia, and Dorothy Lakes are also noted for their fishing.
+The lakes and streams of the park are well populated with game fish, including eastern brook, rainbow, brown and lake trout, Dolly Varden, pike and Rocky Mountain whitefish.
+The Medicine-Maligne Lake system has a world-wide reputation for the fighting qualities and abundance of its eastern brook trout.
+The Amethyst Lakes in Tonquin Valley, Jacques, Pyramid, Patricia, Trefoil, and Celestine Lakes are also noted for their fishing.

 Jasper National Park offers unlimited scope for mountain climbing.
 There are hundreds of peaks, many of them rising to heights of 10,000 feet or more.
-The Tonquin Valley, Fryatt Valley, Columbia Ice-field, and Maligne Lake regions contain many negotiable peaks, and there are several in the vicinity of Jasper which are comparatively easy to ascend.
-The

-Alpine Club of Canada frequently holds its annual camp in Jasper National Park.
+The Tonquin Valley, Fryatt Valley, Columbia Ice-field, and Maligne Lake regions contain many negotiable peaks, and there are several in the vicinity of Jasper which are comparitively easy to ascend.
+The Alpine Club of Canada frequently holds its annual camp in Jasper National Park.